-Here we are, 2 years after the earth shook.
+Here we are, over 2 years since the earth shook.

 Our lives changed.

 Our journey to recover stability has been worthwhile and rewarding.